Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

     * Comments:
         * > Recent work has studied two approaches to dealing with the conflicting demands of multi-scale reasoning and full-resolution dense prediction.
 One approach involves repeated up-convolutions that aim to recover lost resolution while carrying over the global perspective from downsampled layers (Noh et al., 2015; Fischer et al., 2015).
 (Dilated Convolutions, 2015)
         * > The recently proposed Deconvolutional Network [4] and its semi-supervised variant the Decoupled network [18] use the max locations of the encoder feature maps (pooling indices) to perform non-linear upsampling in the decoder network.
 (SegNet, 2015)
         * > Noh et al. [30] proposed a coarse-to-fine structure with deconvolution network to learn the segmentation mask.
-(PSPNet, 2016)
+(2016, PSPNet)
 * [[Decoupled Deep Neural Network for Semi-supervised Semantic Segmentation](https://arxiv.org/abs/1506.04924)]
     * Title: Decoupled Deep Neural Network for Semi-supervised Semantic Segmentation
     * Year: 16 Jun `2015`